 Let’s start off by quickly establishing and understanding what is not the easiest for your average pet dog owner to relate to:

 Dedicated Dog Training does NOT Fix dog aggressive dogs.
-We train your dog a system via our dog boarding and training program or private dog training lessons and then teach you that system.
+We train your dog a system via our dog boarding and training program which takes place in Suffolk County dog training facility and/or private dog training lessons and then teach you that system.
 Your dog is trained to be obedient to the handler (the dog owner, YOU).
 If you’re looking for a dog trainer that is going to take your TRULY dog aggressive dog and FIX him or her to like other dogs outside of your presence and command – we’re are not the dog training venue for you.
 Frankly, contrary to what you may have been told or believe – no dog trainer is going to make this happen.
 Here’s what they mean with FIXING dog aggression (fixed or controlled?).

 Advice on How Control A Dog Aggressive Dog